cado-security/product-help/docs/cado-response/deploy/aws/iam/cross-account-creation.md

 * The KMS permissions are required to acquire KMS encrypted volumes.
 * The SSM permissions are required for Triage captures.
 * The S3 Permissions are required to import from S3 buckets in other accounts.
-* The CloudTrail permissioms are required to import CloudTrail logs in other accounts.
+* The CloudTrail permissions are required to import CloudTrail logs in other accounts.
 * The ECS permissions are required to import ECS containers in other accounts.
 * The EC2 de-register permission is required to import AMI images cross-account.